 What are the requirements of the EHR system?

 The EHR must be certified by the Office of the National Coordinator (ONC).
-If a provider does not have a certified EHR available for their setting, then the provider must have a qualified EHR, as defined in the guidance document (PDF: 109KB/4pgs).
+If a provider does not have a certified EHR available for their setting, then the provider must have a qualified EHR, as defined in the statute and the guidance document (PDF: 109KB/4pgs).

 What are the interoperability requirements?

-Interoperability is the secure exchange of patient data across systems and organizations, using standards for exchange.
+Interoperability is the ability of two or more systems or components to exchange information and to use the information that has been exchanged accurately, securely and verifiably, when and where needed.
 The 2015 Mandate also defines interoperability through the requirement of connecting to a State-Certified Health Information Exchange (HIE) Service Provider.

 Where can I find the exact language of the law?

 Minnesota Statute §62F.495 (Electronic Health Record Technology) is available at this link: https://www.revisor.mn.gov/statutes/?id=62J.495.
 The guidance document (PDF: 109KB/4pgs) also has this language.